rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/aws-marketplace-payg-integration.md

 ## FAQ

-For a list of frequently asked questions, refer to [FAQ](../cloud-marketplace-payg-integration.md#faq).
+For a list of frequently asked questions, refer to the [pay-as-you-go FAQ](../cloud-marketplace-payg-integration.md#faq).